Lee Ju-il: Personal life

 Lee made his debut on television with TBC's 'It's Saturday, everybody', and became very popular from MBC's 'If you laugh, blessings will come your way.'
 His ugly looks were a big obstacle to making a debut on television, but it became his strong selling point, then finally he is called as 'King of Comedy' in the 1980s.
-He created many popular culture languages such as 'I am sorry for my bad looks', and many people imitated his 'duck dance' on the tune of a song, Susie Q for a long time.
-Comedian Lee Sang-hae and he became a most popular duo of comedy programs in television performing a wonderful feat.
+He created many popular culture languages such as 'I am sorry for my bad looks', and many people imitated his 'duck dance' to the tune of the song, Susie Q for a long time.
+Along with comedian Lee Sang-hae he became a part of popular duo of comedy programs in television.

-Lee elected 14th Korean National Assembly in 1992.
+Lee was elected to the 14th Korean National Assembly in 1992.
 He finished political career commenting, "I learned a lot about comedy", and returned to his comedian career in 1996.

 Lee returned to television with late night talk show, Lee Ju-il Tonight Show on SBS.
 The show was very popular for his satire and humor on politics, business communities, society, and culture.
-He retired from his career as finishing 100th episode of Lee Ju-il Tonight Show.
+He retired from his career after finishing the 100th episode of Lee Ju-il Tonight Show.

 Lee served as the president of sponsors on Korea National Council on Social Welfare in 1985.
-He also served as a founding president of Korea Comedy Research Society, an honorary chairperson of Acting division of Entertainer Association, and a vice-president of BBS Korea.
+He also served as a founding president of Korea Comedy Research Society, an honorary chairperson of the Acting division of the Entertainer Association, and a vice-president of BBS Korea.

-Lee lost his only son to a motorcycle accident in November 1991; however, he appeared on special program for opening a new broadcasting station, SBS, three days after the funeral, and made the audience laugh by saying, "I am sorry, everyone.
+Lee lost his only son to a motorcycle accident in November 1991; however, he appeared on a special program for opening a new broadcasting station, SBS, three days after the funeral and made the audience laugh by saying, "I am sorry, everyone.
 I want to make an apology for something.
 I am terribly sorry that I couldn't improve the relation between Kim Yong-sam and Park Chul-un."
 He smoked more after his son's death.
 He conducted anti-smoking campaigns after diagnosed with Lung cancer on November 17, 2001.
 He died of lung cancer on August 27, 2002, 3:15pm at National Cancer Center.
 He was buried in Chuncheon Gyoungchun Park.